1) No Need to Floss Anymore, Replace Your Floss with a Rinse!

 Is there proof that we should bathe regularly?
 Is there proof that we should wash our arm pits?

 Adding to the viral effect of “no need to floss news” is the fact that the U.S. federal government dropped the recommendation for regular flossing as expressed in the Dietary Guidelines for Americans.
-Here lies under misconception.
-Under law, the guidelines must be based on scientific evidence.
-This action was due to the fact that the existing research does not meet current standards for "proof" of benefit.
+By law, the guidelines must be based on scientific evidence.
+This action was due to the fact that the existing research does not meet current standards for "proof" of benefit, it does not mean that there is no benefit.

 Flossing research, like most research on clinical practice and recommendations, is challenging to interpret.
 There are many factors that influence oral health.
 Many flossing studies are short-term, covering less than six months, however the two ailments that can lead to tooth loss: periodontitis and dental decay take at least 6 months to develop so how flossing may help with these problems is unknown.